sanjeevyg14/Travonex/README2.md

 This will install all the necessary packages defined in `package.json`, including Next.js, React, Tailwind, and Genkit.

 ### Step 3.3: Configure Environment Variables
-The application uses environment variables for configuration, particularly for the AI features powered by Genkit.
+The application uses environment variables for configuration, both for the AI features powered by Genkit and for connecting to the backend server.

 1. Create a new file named `.env` in the root of the project.
+You can copy `.env.example` as a starting point.
-2. Add the following line to the `.env` file:
+2. Add the following lines to the `.env` file:

     ```env
     # This key is required for Genkit to communicate with Google AI services.
     # Get your key from Google AI Studio: https://aistudio.google.com/app/apikey
     GOOGLE_API_KEY=YOUR_GOOGLE_API_KEY_HERE

+    # Base URL of the Node.js/Express backend
+    NEXT_PUBLIC_BACKEND_URL=http://localhost:5000
     ```

 3.  **Important**: Replace `YOUR_GOOGLE_API_KEY_HERE` with your actual API key from Google AI Studio.
-The AI-powered "Destination Suggestion" feature will not work without it.
+Update `NEXT_PUBLIC_BACKEND_URL` if your backend runs on a different host or port.

 ---